MiyukiHoshi21/computing-work/teachers-day/story.md

 *Story (finally) complete!
 Thank you to all who helped me by giving suggestions (even if I didn't merge your pull request)!
-If any of you have any suggestions like for the grammar or vocab please feel free to tell me. :)*
+If any of you have any suggestions like for the grammar or vocab please feel free to tell me (I wrote this at 1 am and didn't really check so there could be a lot of mistakes.
+Sorry!).*

 *Oh yeah, just in case you guys didn't read the READ.md, since I'm done with the story I am going to let you guys choose your positions and roles in the story.
 For example, I wrote things like Girl 1 and stuff so you guys can tell me which one you want.
 I made another file with all the charaters and you guys can either make a pull request or just tell me in person or pm me (half of the girls don't need to).
 Just do it before Monday night because I still need to add all the names.
 Thanks!
 Let's get right into the story!
 Enjoy! :)*